 - If you completed Form 203, be sure to check box 4a on page 1 of your return.
-Place Form 203 on top of your return. - Include all other required documents.
-Place these documents to the back of your return.
+Place Form 203 on top of your return. - Include all other required documents after your return.
 Documents you must include with your return are those items listed in numbers 1 through 4 below. - 1.
 Include Form(s) W-2 after the last page of your return.
-Also include Form(s) 1099-R after the last page of your return if you had Arizona tax withheld from your pension or annuity. - 2.
-Include Arizona Form 301, applicable credit forms, and your own schedules after page 2 of your return.
-If itemizing, include these forms after your Arizona Schedule A(NR) and your federal Schedule A. - 3.
+Also include Form(s) 1099-R after the last page of your return if you had Arizona tax withheld from your pension or annuity.

+- 2. If itemizing, include Arizona Schedule A(NR) and federal Schedule A directly after page 2 (or 3) of your return.
+Include other forms and schedules behind the Schedules A. - 3.
+Include Arizona Form 301, applicable credit forms, and your own schedules after page 2 (or 3) of your return.
 If claiming a credit for taxes paid to another state or country include a copy of the other state's or country's filed return. - 4.
-If you itemize, be sure to include Arizona Schedule A (NR) and a copy of the federal Schedule A. Include the Arizona Schedule A(NR) and the federal Schedule A directly after page 2 of your return.
-Include other forms and schedules behind the Schedules A. - Do not include correspondence with your return.
+If you are claiming a credit for taxes paid to another state or country include a copy of the other state's or country's filed return. - Do not include correspondence with your return.